 I provide here a series of statistical packages which I have written for Stata (which can also be installed from the Stata SSC archive by typing ssc install packagename in Stata) along with relevant econometric programs I have built in other computer languages.
 I also provide files to reproduce econometric analysis in all current research along with the datasets consulted (or links to pages to download data).
+The most recent versions of my on-going research code are available publicly at my github page, which is updated frequently (https://github.com/damiancclarke).
 Also, for general interest, I provide some information on software tools which I use regularly.

 New version now available with faster graphical output and additional options.

 worldstat is a module which allows for the current state of world development to be visualised in a computationally simple way. worldstat presents both the geographic and temporal variation in a wide range of statistics which represent the state of national development.
 While worldstat includes a number of "in-built" statistics such as GDP, maternal mortality and years of schooling, it is extremely flexible, and can (thanks to the World Bank's module wbopendata) easily incorporate over 5,000 other indicators housed in World Bank Open Databases.
 Program output in Stata:

 Download ado and help file, or simply install directly from the command line in Stata typing ssc install worldstat.

 plausexog implements Conley et al's (2012) plausibly exogenous bound estimation in Stata.
 This allows for statistical inference when a researcher believes that a potential instrumental variable (IV) may be 'close to' but not precisely exogenous.
 This package implements a number of methods described by Conley et al., allowing for the relaxation of the traditional exclusion restriction in IV methods.